 Its AI-driven summaries and reporting tools also appeal to finance and operations teams that rely on accurate data to plan and forecast.

-While LinkSquares AI is powerful, the platform leans more toward legal analytics and tracking than day-to-day contract drafting or collaboration.
+However, LinkSquares AI leans more toward legal analytics and tracking than day-to-day contract drafting or collaboration.

-Still, it has built a solid reputation among companies that want a reliable way to understand what’s hidden in their contracts and use that insight to improve how they manage every stage of the lifecycle.
+Still, it has a nice reputation among companies that want a reliable way to understand what’s hidden in their contracts and use that insight to improve how they manage every stage of the lifecycle.

 Here’s what our client says: